MarkHold/Omniax-final/Project-sites/web-part-components/index.rst

  ![Edit Page](edit-page.png)

 3. Click on Add a Web Part.
-4. Scroll down through the folders in the Categories section to OmniaX - Project Sites, click on it and you will see the parts to the right.
+4. Scroll down through the folders in the Categories section to OmniaX - Project-sites, click on it and you will see the parts to the right.

 ![Testing Process](project-sites-web-components.png)

 #### OmniaX Process Viewier